 You might not commonly see this modern invention on the street but the hybrid bike-treadmill was the inspiration of Dutch entrepreneur Bruin Mergmeester.
 With his cross trainer as the muse, Mergmeester created an electric bicycle powered by a mini treadmill that sits low between the wheels.
 This ‘Lopifit’ can reach up to 25km per hour.

 Folding emergency bridge

 It was a Dutch, Mr Deth, who invented a BYO bridge.
-As a practical solution to crossing the Netherlands’ many canals, Mr Deth invented an emergency bridge that could folded and transported on a handcart.
+As a practical solution to crossing the Netherlands’ many canals, Deth invented an emergency bridge that could fold.

-The little white female rabbit, Miffy, and around 30 of her adventures have sold more than 85 million copies worldwide, besides leading to television series, a movie and clothes, toys and other merchandise.
-The series of Miffy picture books started when Dutch artist Dick Bruna told his son stories about a rabbit they had seen on holiday.
+The little white female rabbit, Miffy, and around 30 of her adventures have sold more than 85 million copies worldwide.
+There’s also a television series, a movie and clothes, toys, and other merchandise.
+The series of Miffy picture books started when Dutch artist Dick Bruna told his son stories about a rabbit they saw on holiday.
 Miffy, or Nijntje in Dutch, is a shortened version of the diminutive konijntje, little rabbit.

 The pioneers of GPS mapping started more than 20 years ago with Dutch company TomTom.
-In 2004, they created a new consumer electronics category when they released the first PND (personal navigation device), and have since sold more than 70 million PND devices worldwide.
+In 2004, they created a new consumer electronics category when they released the first personal navigation device.
+They’ve since sold more than 70 million PND devices worldwide.
 Today GPS mapping has become the norm in apps used by smartphone users around the world.

 Is there such a thing as a Dutch door?
-This Dutch invention refers to doors that open in two parts, more commonly seen in stable doors, which were popular in the Netherlands in the 17th century and are still used around the world today.
+This Dutch invention refers to doors that open in two parts, more commonly seen in stable doors.
+These were popular in the Netherlands in the 17th century and are still popular around the world today.
 The ingenious idea allowed light and air through the top open half, while animals could be kept out with the closed bottom half.